ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     ```
     {: screen}

-4. Ensure that the IPs for each public ALB that you got in step 2 of this section are registered with your cluster's IBM-provided Ingress subdomain.
-For example, in a multizone cluster, the public ALB IP in each zone where you have worker nodes must be registered under the same subdomain.
+5. Ensure that the IPs for each public ALB that you got in step 1 of this section are registered with your cluster's IBM-provided Ingress subdomain.
+For example, in a classic multizone cluster, the public ALB IP in each zone where you have worker nodes must be registered under the same subdomain.

     ```
     oc get ingress -o wide